Hellenic Air Force: Later years and Greek economic crisis (2007–2018)

 Due to the retirement & obsolescence of units that had concluded their operational cycle (A-7E Corsair II & F-4 Phantom II), HAF was looking forward to acquiring new 4th, 4.5th, or 5th generation fighters, and, at the same time, maintain a total number of three-hundred advanced fighters, also according to the Supreme Air Force Council's 2007–2012 operational planning - published in 2007.
 Candidates for the new generation aircraft were the Dassault Rafale, F-35 Lightning II, F/A-18E/F Super Hornet, MiG-35, and the Sukhoi Su-35.

-During the Greek economic crisis (2008-2018), budget cuts forced HAF to ground many of its F-16s due to lack of spare parts & maintenance.
+During the Greek economic crisis (2008–2018), budget cuts forced HAF to ground many of its F-16s due to lack of spare parts & maintenance.
 In 2015, Greece placed an order for provision of spare parts in support of its F-16, F/RF-4E, C-130H/B, C-27J, T-6A/C, and other aircraft with systems / sub-systems of U.S. origin.
 The estimated cost of this order was $160 million.
 In addition, some long-awaited programmes were rescheduled for the future.
 The HAF modernisation programme estimated in 2007 that a purchase of forty-five advance training aircraft, fifteen search and rescue (SAR) helicopters, and forty-to-sixty new fighters was necessary.
 Some of these programmes were either postponed or, eventually, cancelled.

-Post economic crisis (2018–present)
+Post-economic crisis (2018–present)

 The Hellenic Air Force currently possesses several fighter types and is in the process of obtaining new ones.
 The HAF currently consists of several F-4s, several variants of the F-16, Mirage 2000s, and Rafales.
 As well, Greece is in the process of obtaining several F-35s.
 In March 2024, Defence Minister Nikos Dendias announced that the F-4s will be retired and the older F-16s & Mirage 2000s will be sold off, streamlining the HAF.

 This streamlining can be of benefit to other countries, such as India, which may buy the older Mirage jets.
 As well, the older F-16s may be sold to Ukraine, which is in desperate need of new aircraft.

-In November 2024, the Hellenic Air Force announced that obsolete Russian air-defence systems, such as the S-300, TOR-M1 & Osa-AK would be phased out.
-These will be sent to Armenia, which can maintain them, as well as Ukraine, which wants Western systems.

-This will de-Russify the Greek arsenal and help Armenia, and these systems will likely be replaced by Israeli air-defence systems.